 The Police Commissioner for Merseyside is able to award charitable grants to organisations that deliver community projects that reduce crime, improve public safety or support victims.
 This funding under the Police Property Act is from the sale of property which has come into the police’s possession where the owner of the property cannot be identified and where a court order has been made.

-Grants of up to £5,000 are available to support diversionary projects for children and young people taking place around the Halloween and Bonfire Night period 2018.
+Grants of up to £5,000 are available to support diversionary projects for children and young people taking place around the October school half term, Halloween and Bonfire Night period 2019.
 Projects should target at least one of the following priorities:

 – Tackling serious and organised crime